 History and Facilities

 Plains Art Museum began as the Red River Art Center in 1965 and was housed in the former Moorhead, Minnesota, post office.
 The Museum acquired its present name in 1975 and maintained residency in Moorhead until 1996.
 The Museum renovated a turn-of-the-century warehouse in downtown Fargo, North Dakota, and opened to the public in October 1997.

-The redesign of the International Harvestor (IH) branch house was directed by Hammel Green & Abrahamson, Inc., whose work also can be seen in the award-winning Minnesota History Center, the Walker Arts Center and the Minneapolis Institute of the Arts.
+The redesign of the International Harvester (IH) branch house was directed by Hammel Green & Abrahamson, Inc., whose work also can be seen in the award-winning Minnesota History Center, the Walker Arts Center and the Minneapolis Institute of the Arts.

 The Museum offers approximately 12 special exhibitions along with smaller exhibitions each year.
 These exhibitions feature art of the 20th and 21st centuries.
 Classes, lectures, studios, collaborations with other disciplines as well as social events and performances complement the exhibition schedule.

-Plains Art Museum is a non profit 501 (c) 3 organization governed by a board of directors.
+Plains Art Museum is a non-profit 501 (c) 3 organization governed by a board of directors.

 In Accordance with ND Charitable Games of Chance Administrative Rules effective April 1, 2016, General Rules Chapter 99-01.3-02-03 (4).
 Plains Art Museum membership may obtain information on the organization’s total adjusted gross proceeds; cash profit; cash long or short; net proceeds; excess expenses; reimbursement of excess expenses; and eligible uses at 704 1st Ave.
 N., Fargo, from 10 am to 5 pm Monday-Friday.